Zoning regulates land use by designating properties for a specific range of uses, densities, siting and building form

 A comprehensive development rezoning cannot vary the use or density permitted within a district.
 Comprehensive development zoning is required by commercial institutional, industrial, multiple-family residential, or mixed-use developments in line with adopted Community Plans and the City's Official Community Plan.

-After you submit your rezoning application to the planning department, staff will review your proposal and make recommendations to the City Council.
+After you submit your development application to the planning division, staff will review your proposal and make recommendations to the City Council.
 Council will examine the potential impacts that a change in land use or density would have on the local neighbourhood and the city.

 With the help of City staff and input from the general public via a public hearing, council ensures the rezoning is consistent with the City's long-term community goals.
 The BC Local Government Act requires the council to review a rezoning bylaw 3 times before granting final adoption and rezoning approval.